digital-blueprint/webapppassword/docs/development.md

 - (first time only) For the origin config see `WEBPASSWORD_ORIGINS` in [docker-compose.yml](../docker/docker-compose.yml>)
 - See [README.md](../README.md#Example) for a file picker example to access the Nextcloud instance

-## Test app for next release of Nextcloud
+## Test app for the next release of Nextcloud

-To test the app for the next release of Nextcloud you need to create update at least the `apache` version in the `pre-release` directory of the [Digital Blueprint Nextcloud Docker Fork](https://github.com/digital-blueprint/nextcloud-docker/tree/pre-release/pre-release) to use the latest release candidate version of Nextcloud.
+To test the app for the next release of Nextcloud, you need to create update at least the `apache` version in the `pre-release` directory of the [Digital Blueprint Nextcloud Docker Fork](https://github.com/digital-blueprint/nextcloud-docker/tree/pre-release/pre-release) to use the latest release candidate version of Nextcloud.